-Sleep apnea is a condition in which an individual’s breathing will stop and start again while the person is sleeping.
-The use of opiates can contribute to this condition as noted by the Cleveland Clinic Journal of Medicine.
+Sleep apnea is a condition in which someone’s breathing will stop and start again while the person is sleeping.
+The use of opiates can contribute to this condition, as noted by the Cleveland Clinic Journal of Medicine.
 There are generally three types of sleep apnea:

-Central Sleep Apnea: This is when the muscles controlling breathing don’t receive the correct signals from the brain.
+- Central Sleep Apnea: This is when the muscles controlling breathing don’t get the correct signals from the brain.

 Disruption of General Breathing Patterns